 Ibrahim and Teixeira cases

-The primary carer of a child of an EEA national worker or former worker where that child is in education in the UK, and where requiring the primary carer to leave the UK would prevent the child from continuing their education in the UK
+The child of an EEA national worker or former worker where that child is in education in the UK.
+The primary carer of a child of an EEA national worker or former worker where that child is in education in the UK, and where requiring the primary carer to leave the UK would prevent the child from continuing their education in the UK.

 Dependent child aged under 18 of a primary career in one of the categories set out above

 The dependent child of a primary carer where requiring that child to leave the UK would force the primary carer to leave the UK with them.
 A person who is claiming a derivative right of residence in a category above must meet the relevant conditions set out in the Immigration Rules.